DustNet: A Wireless Network of Ultrasonic Neural Implants: Communication Protocol

 To enable communication with multiple implants, previous works have employed cellular techniques such as TDMA \cite{Chang19}, code-division multiple access (CDMA) \cite{Ghanbari_JSSC19, alamouti_high_2020}, and frequency-division multiple access (FDMA) \cite{Chang19} protocols for data transmission over an ultrasound link, all of which are compatible with a pulse-echo communication scheme.
 Because the implant piezos have a narrow bandwidth, FDMA is difficult to implement for large systems since it necessitates that the implant piezos are of precise, varying sizes to generate different resonant frequencies; this significantly increases overall system complexity, making CDMA and TDMA protocols much more practical choices.
 Assuming perfect use of the available channel bandwidth, the channel capacity of CDMA and TDMA communication links are identical for a fixed carrier frequency, as shown in Fig. 2.
 However, CDMA is particularly sensitive to variations in implant depth and mismatches in the signal power transmitted by each implant.
 For example, \cite{alamouti_high_2020} introduces an ISI-tolerant US CDMA decoder that supports high total data rates, but required a complex machine learning receiver architecture to correct for path differences and implant mismatch.
-In contrast, TDMA is robust to implant mismatch and inter-implant interference caused by depth variations while still enabling high data rates \cite{Chang19}.
-Furthermore, a TDMA protocol enables implants to store charge while not in control of the channel.
+In contrast, TDMA is robust to inter-implant interference because only one implant transmits during each uplink timeslot.
+Depth mismatch is addressed by adjusting the length of the uplink timeslot on a per-implant basis to account for variations in the time-of-flight to each implant.